lilaspourpre/acl-2020/_pages/program/workshops.md

 ### NLP4ConvAI
 NLP for Conversational AI workshop aims at building a ConvAI community where ideas and latest progresses can be shared freely and openly. <br/>
-*Organizers: Tsung-Hsien Wen, Asli Celikyilmaz, IÃ±igo Casanueva, Mihail Eric, Anuj Kumar, Alexandros Papangelis, Rushin Shah and Zhou Yu*
+*Organizers: Tsung-Hsien Wen, Asli Celikyilmaz, Iñigo Casanueva, Mihail Eric, Anuj Kumar, Alexandros Papangelis, Rushin Shah and Zhou Yu*

 ### NLPMC
 NLP for Medical Conversations.
 Building the clinical decision support systems as cognitive assistants by bridging the gap between NLP research and medical practice. <br/>